-- A. Upon substantial completion of all required street improvements (except for the top course) and appurtenant utility improvements, and the connection of same to the public system, the developer may request of the Township Council in writing, by certified mail addressed in care of the Township Clerk, that the Municipal Engineer prepare, in accordance with the itemized cost estimate prepared by the Municipal Engineer and appended to the performance guarantee pursuant to §902.A, a list of all uncompleted or unsatisfactory completed improvements.
+A. Upon substantial completion of all required street improvements (except for the top course) and appurtenant utility improvements, and the connection of same to the public system, the developer may request of the Township Council in writing, by certified mail addressed in care of the Township Clerk, that the Municipal Engineer prepare, in accordance with the itemized cost estimate §902.A, a list of all uncompleted or unsatisfactory completed improvements.
 If such a request is made, the developer shall send a copy of the request to the Municipal Engineer.
 As-built plans, pursuant to §910.B, shall be submitted prior to the request for a reduction in the guarantee.
-The request shall indicate which improvements have been completed and which improvements remain uncompleted in the judgment of the developer's request and shall file a detailed list and report, in writing, with the Township Council, and shall simultaneously send a copy thereof to the developer not later than 45 days after receipt of the developer's request. - B. The list prepared by the Municipal Engineer shall state, in detail, with respect to each improvement determined to be incomplete or unsatisfactory, the nature and extent of the incompleteness of each incomplete improvement or the nature and extent of, and remedy for, the unsatisfactory state of each completed improvement determined to be unsatisfactory.
-The report prepared by the Municipal Engineer shall identify each improvement determined to be complete and satisfactory together with a recommendation as to the amount of reduction to be made in the performance guarantee relating to the completed and satisfactory improvement, in accordance with the itemized cost estimate prepared by the Municipal Engineer and appended to the performance guarantee pursuant to §902.A. - C. The Township Council, by resolution, shall either approve the improvements determined to be complete and satisfactory by the Municipal Engineer, or reject any or all of these improvements upon the establishment in the resolution of cause for rejection, and shall approve and authorize the amount of reduction to be made in the performance guarantee relating to the improvements accepted, in accordance with the itemized cost estimate prepared by the Municipal Engineer and appended to the performance guarantee pursuant to §902.A.
+The request shall indicate which improvements have been completed and which bonded improvements remain uncompleted in the judgment of the developer.
+Thereupon the Municipal Engineer shall inspect all improvements covered by the developer's request and shall file a detailed list and report, in writing, with the Township Council, and shall simultaneously send a copy thereof to the developer not later than 45 days after receipt of the developer's request.

+- B. The list prepared by the Municipal Engineer shall state, in detail, with respect to each bonded improvement determined to be incomplete or unsatisfactory, the nature and extent of the incompleteness of each incomplete bonded improvement or the nature and extent of, and remedy for, the unsatisfactory state of each completed bonded improvement determined to be unsatisfactory.
+The report prepared by the Municipal Engineer shall identify each bonded improvement determined to be complete and satisfactory together with a recommendation as to the amount of reduction to be made in the performance guarantee relating to the completed and satisfactory bonded improvement, in accordance with the itemized cost estimate provided to the Municipal Engineer in accordance with §902.A. - C. The Township Council, by resolution, shall either approve the bonded improvements determined to be complete and satisfactory by the Municipal Engineer, or reject any or all of these bonded improvements upon the establishment in the resolution of cause for rejection, and shall approve and authorize the amount of reduction to be made in the performance guarantee relating to the improvements accepted, in accordance with the itemized cost estimate provided to the Municipal Engineer in accordance with § 902.A.
 This resolution shall be adopted not later than 45 days after receipt of the list and report prepared by the Municipal Engineer.
-Upon adoption of the resolution by the Township Council, the developer shall be released from all liability pursuant to its performance guarantee, with respect to those approved improvements, except for that portion adequately sufficient to secure completion or correction of the improvements not yet approved; provided that 30% of the amount of the performance guarantee posted may be retained to ensure completion and acceptability of all improvements. - D. If the Municipal Engineer fails to send or provide the list and report as requested by the developer pursuant to §907.A. within 45 days from receipt of the request, the developer may apply to the court in a summary manner for an order compelling the Municipal Engineer to provide the list and report within a stated time and the cost of applying to the court, including reasonable attorney's fees, may be awarded to the prevailing party.
+Upon adoption of the resolution by the Township Council, the developer shall be released from all liability pursuant to its performance guarantee, with respect to those approved bonded improvements, except for that portion adequately sufficient to secure completion or correction of the improvements not yet approved; provided that 30% of the amount of the total performance guarantee and "safety and stabilization guarantee" posted may be retained to ensure completion and acceptability of all bonded improvements.
+The "safety and stabilization guarantee" shall be reduced by the same percentage as the performance guarantee is being reduced at the time of each performance guarantee reduction.